Handover

 Pickup tasks are referred to as "Click & Collect" orders.
 These tasks are intended to be picked up by the customer, usually requiring manual completion due to the interaction needed between the store employee and the customer.

 Clicking on an open task leads the user to the list of ordered and picked items.
-For each item further details can be viewed, to make sure that the correct items are in front of the employee.
+For each item, further details can be viewed, which allows the employee to verify that the correct items are present.

 Order is picked up completely